PebbleTemplates/pebble/docs/src/orchid/resources/pages/contributing.md

 - Make the fix.
 - Use maven to build and test:
     - `mvn clean install` from root to build Pebble
-    - `mvn orchid:serve` from `docs/` to build and serve documentation on http://localhost:8080
+    - `mvn orchid:serve -P release` from `docs/` to build and serve documentation on http://localhost:8080
 - Submit a pull request

 ## Understanding the Code